Jugglio/UniqueHashids/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Software License][ico-license]](LICENSE.md)

-This is a simple trait for [Laravel](http://laravel.com) models to use to generate unique ids for them.
-It uses [vinkla](https://github.com/vinkla)'s wonderful [Hashids](https://github.com/vinkla/hashids) package to generate these ids.
+This is a simple trait for [Laravel](http://laravel.com) models to generate unique ids for them.
+It uses [vinkla](https://github.com/vinkla)'s wonderful [Hashids](https://github.com/vinkla/hashids) package and is configurable within the model itself.

 ## Installation